menu

 Roundup is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Roundup is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Roundup who work in office and administrative support (20.73%), maintenance occupations (7.33%), and law enforcement and fire fighting (5.56%).

-A relatively large number of people in Roundup telecommute to their jobs.
-Overall, about 13.85% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.85% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, Roundup doesn't have a public transportation system that people use for their commute.
+Roundup is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Roundup rank slightly lower than the national average.
 13.54% of adults 25 and older in Roundup have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.